 Merchant Monday: Penguin Random House, Global Consumer Book Publisher

 As mentioned in our first Merchant Monday, The Days of Gifts offers unique, high-quality items geared to surprise and delight our recipients … every day.
 We carefully and thoughtfully select vendors with whom to partner, so with our second Merchant Monday, we are excited to feature Penguin Random House, a global book publishing company.
-We offered many book selections in our surprise 6, 8, and 12 Days of Christmas packages as well as our 4 Days of the Modern Valentine packages.
+We offered many book selections in our surprise 6, 8, and 12 Days of Christmas packages as well as our 4 and 7 Days of Valentine packages.
 Today, we currently offer:

 (Keep checking back—we’re always adding more!)

 To learn more about Penguin Random House, we caught up with Katelyn Connor, Sales Associate, Special Markets, our amazingly helpful contact at the company.
 Check out the following questions and answers for some interesting information about our gifting partner.

 What is the history behind the formation of Penguin Random House?

 Random House was founded in 1927 by Americans Bennett Cerf and Donald Klopfer.
 Cerf was quoted as saying, “We just said we were going to publish a few books on the side at random,” which suggested the name Random House.
 Penguin Books was founded in the UK in 1935 by Sir Allen Lane as a way to bring paperback books to the masses at an affordable price.

 Penguin Random House, the world’s largest global consumer book publisher, was formed on July 1, 2013, upon completion of the merger between Random House, owned by Bertelsmann, and Penguin Group, owned by Pearson PLC.
 Bertelsmann owns 53% of Penguin Random House, while Pearson owns 47%.

 What makes Penguin Random House unique, and is there a specific philosophy?